SamuelD-Data/zillow_clustering_project/WIP/README.md

 4) Model
 - Create baseline that predicts mean of logerror and calculate RMSE against actual logerror values in train data
-- Create 3 alternate models with varying features
+- Create 4 alternate models with varying features
-    - use 3 models on train set
+- Use 3 models on train set
-    - top 2 models that outperform baseline will go to validate
+- Top 2 models that outperform baseline will go to validate
-- Use top 2 models on validate set, model with best RMSE goes to test
+- Use top 2 models on validate set, model with lowest RMSE goes to test
 - Use best model on test set and evaluate results

 5) Conclude
 - Document the following
-    - identifed drivers of log error
+    - Features that were found to have connection with log error
-    - best model's details
+    - Best model's details
-    - evaluate effectiveness of clusters as drivers and model features
-    - recommendations
+    - Recommendations
-    - expectations
+    - Expectations
-    - what I would like to do in the future with regard to this project
+    - What I would like to do in the future with regard to this project

 ### How to Reproduce

-Download data from Kaggle into your working directory.
-(You must be logged in to your Kaggle account.)
+Download data from Codeup's data science database into your working directory.
+(Must have access to database)

 Install acquire.py, prepare.py and model.py into your working directory.